tdda/tdda/tdda/referencetest/examples/README.md

     do need to be checked.

-This examples directory contains the generators.py file, and also a unit-test module, for testing it using tdda.referencetest.
-In fact there are two test modules - one using the standard unittest framework, and the other using the www.pytest.org pytest framework.
+This directory contains the generators.py file, and two test modules
+--- one using the standard unittest framework, and the other using the www.pytest.org pytest framework.

 Step 1:

-    Take a *copy* of the entire examples directory, if you haven't already done so.
-All subsequent steps should be carried out in that copy, not in the original source.

-Step 2:

     Run the tests using the initial unmodified version of generators.py.